Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Plasma response dependence on pellet injection velocity

 \section{Plasma response dependence on pellet injection velocity}

-While our study has so far investigated different injection times in the ELM cycle and different pellet sizes, we have kept the injection velocity fixed at 560 m/s to avoid changing several parameters at the same time.
+While our study has so far investigated different injection times in the ELM cycle and different pellet sizes, we had kept the injection velocity fixed at 560 m/s to avoid changing several parameters at the same time.
 In this section, we turn now to the influence of the injection velocity.
-For this purpose, we take the largest pellet size of $1.5 \times 10^{20} D$ atoms, focus on an injection at 8 ms and reduce the injection velocity from our reference value of 560 m/s to 300 m/s and to 240 m/s which are in the achievable range of the experiment \cite{Lang_2014}.
-We are well aware, that pellet size and injection velocity cannot be changed fully independently in the experiment and we will discuss this aspect in the conclusions.
+For this purpose, we take the large pellet ($1.5 \times 10^{20} D$ atoms) with 300~m/s of injection velocity injected at different times.
+Then we analyze the large pellet injected 8 ms and reduce the injection velocity from our reference value of 560~m/s to 300~m/s and to 240~m/s which are in the achievable range of the experiment \cite{Lang_2014}.
+We are aware that pellet size and injection velocity cannot be changed fully independently in the experiment and we will discuss this aspect in the conclusions.